Enda Kenny: John Downing Biography

 Political journalist John Downing wrote a biography of Kenny titled Enda Kenny: The Unlikely Taoiseach.
 Downing has said Kenny "refused cooperation for the book on two grounds".
 Firstly, "he wasn't sure he was a subject worthy of a biography, which shows his modesty".
 Secondly, Downing said Kenny told him "Look, this is a job I do.
 When I do it and leave it, it'll be done and that's the end of it" which, to Downing, "shows some character to be able to move into the background and focus on local and families".

 According to Downing, "every dog and devil has his phone number but he doesn't talk about politics anymore.
 He's kind of gracefully left the stage".

 Kenny is "certainly in the Top 5 Taoisigh of all time".
 He is "confident on that".

 Public image

-In July 2011, four months after became Taoiseach, Kenny's approval rating was 53%, a huge increase from his predecessor Brian Cowen's 10% when he left office.
+In July 2011, four months after becoming Taoiseach, Kenny's approval rating was 53%, a huge increase from his predecessor Brian Cowen's 10% when he left office.
 However, like Cowen, Kenny's ratings declined.
 It went to 51–52% before falling to 44% then to 36% in 2012.
 Then his ratings fell to 30% before rising to 34% before falling to its low point of 20% when 2014 ended.
 However, unlike Cowen, Kenny's approval ratings improved after that point rising to 28% then to 31% before hovering around 30–33% before rising to 36% and then eventually leaving office with a 44% approval.